Important information follows that relate to how procurements must be handled from

 Order training, an end-user gains limited procurement authority and may place orders

 against and in accordance with the Blanket Purchase Agreement, which is the commercial

-contract established by the buyer/contract specialist.
+contract established by the Buyer/Subcontract Administrator.
 With the Credit Card program,

 there is one level.
 All procurements must be at or below the micropurchase threshold of $3K.